kartikey-gaur/lazy-loaded/README.md

 # Suspense API use case
-##dashboard not rendering in case of SPA
+-dashboard not rendering in case of SPA